EGI-Federation/datahub-documentation/source/clients.rst

    root@81dbd7e84438 /]# oneclient /tmp/space
    root@81dbd7e84438 /]# ls /tmp/space

-Here the data is mounted in `/tmp/space`, creating a file into it will push it to the oneprovider and it will be accessible up in the web interface and from other providers supporting the space.
+Here the data is mounted in ``/tmp/space``, creating a file into it will push it to the Oneprovider and it will be accessible up in the web interface and from other providers supporting the space.

 For a real production usage it's preferable to use the Oneclient container as a